• Skip to primary navigation

 • Cayenne is more potent and slightly sweeter than red pepper flakes.

-• Paprika is a versatile substitute with different variations for different flavor profiles.
+• Paprika is a versatile substitute with different variations for different flavors.

 • Crushed red pepper has an almost identical flavor to red pepper flakes, but with a coarser texture.